 Sworn Inventory and Appraisement: This type of discovery is unique to divorce cases.
 It requires the answering party to list every asset he or she knows about.
 It also requires the party to characterize the assets as either separate property or community property and to place a value on it.
 This document is signed under oath, so a party who deliberately hides assets and keeps them off of the inventory will be subject to punitive remedies from the court.

 Oral discovery is in the form of depositions.
 These are pretrial witness examinations taken under oath in front of a court reporter.
-Any witness with information that will affect the case can be deposed.
+Any witnesses with information that will affect the case can be deposed.
 Under Texas law, the deposition testimony can be presented to the court as if the witness were testifying before the court.

 The deposition is an incredibly useful tool because it locks the witness into the testimony he or she will give.
 The witness cannot come back later and change his or her story regarding a certain event.
 If they do this, then the deposition can be used to challenge their truthfulness as a witness.